eWert-Online/warp/Readme.md

 # What is it?

-Hermes (the name is subject to change) is a Bucklescript library enabling http-requests over XMLHttpRequests.
+Warp is a Bucklescript library enabling http-requests over XHR.

 # What state is it in?